grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

 ## Before you begin

-- Verify that you have installed either a [Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/) or the [Grafana Agent](docs/grafana-cloud/data-configuration/agent/install_agent/).
+- Verify that you have installed either a [Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/) or [Grafana Agent](/docs/grafana-cloud/data-configuration/agent/install_agent/).
 - Verify that you have installed [Docker](https://docs.docker.com/engine/install/).

 ## Download Grafana Mimir